floofpire/cdn/README.md

 178_a_si30_f36_2x.webp
 ```

 With all the combinations possible, `437` icons were generated per hero.
 With the `2x` upscaling, `874` icons are available.
+An example script to generate the name [is available in the scripts folder](https://github.com/afk-mine/cdn/blob/main/scripts/nameGenerator.ts).

 #### Pets
 For the pets, a blue or purple frame is added the same way as in the game.
 For each pet, four icons are available: